 Create new Project.
 Choose a name and description and select your desired region.

 That was easy, wasn't it?
 The actual model creation won't get any more difficult, we promise! 🤓

 To create the necessary content models you can now click on your created project to get to your project dashboard.
 Select

-Models in the sidebar - this is where it gets interesting.
+Enumerations, which we won't worry about for now.
+This is where it gets interesting.
 In order to use the example project, we need to have a fixed structure for our models.

 Our Blog will consist of two main Models:

 Post: Here we will have all the field related to our posts such as title, content, image and much more.

 Author: This will be a collection of fields describing the Author (name, image, bibliography)

 Doesn't sound complicated at all, doesn't it?
 Let's get started!